 The best pie crust recipes start with the best ingredients, handled with care.
 Basic cookies and cakes are easy, but a perfect pie crust really shows off the skills of the baker.
 Pies have always been a part of my family's holiday traditions, and we also baked many pies at our family catering business, so over the years I've made a lot of pie crusts.
 These are some of my favorite “go to” pie crust recipes, along with tips for perfect pies.
 I've also included links to the pie recipes currently on the website.
 The nut, shortbread, coconut, graham cracker and cookie crust recipes make enough for a generous 9-inch pie crust or a thinner ten inch pie crust.

-This was my mom's favorite pie crust recipe.
+This pie crust recipe with vinegar is the one my mom used for as long as I can remember.
+The vinegar makes it lighter.
+(I tried vodka like they recommend on some foodie sites.
+Vinegar is better.)
+The egg makes it a little more elastic and easier to form.
 It makes enough for 3-4 for crusts, depending on how thick you roll the dough.
 It can be made ahead and refrigerated or frozen.

 - 3 cups flour

 - 1 cup non-hydrogenated lard or palm shortening, or half butter/half lard, cold